Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/request-list/my-dashboard.md

 layout: article-toc
 ---
 # My Dashboards
 My Dashboards provides each Service Manager user with a personal dashboard.
-My Dashboards display charts that have been created against [Views](/servicemanager-user-guide/request-list/views) providing a visual perspective of the requests and information that is most important and relevant to each user along with the to ability drill down to the requests that make up each chart.
+My Dashboards display charts that have been created against [Views](/servicemanager-user-guide/request-list/views) to provide a visual perspective of the requests and information that is most important and relevant to each user along with the to ability drill down to the requests that make up each chart.

 ## Creating content for My Dashboards
-My Dashboard is made up of charts that are defined against [Views](/servicemanager-user-guide/request-list/views) that contain criteria to define sets of related requests for display within your request list.
-Once a chart has been created for a View, it can be enabled for display on the My Dashboards.
+My Dashboards is made up of charts that are defined against [Views](/servicemanager-user-guide/request-list/views) that contain criteria to define sets of related requests for display within your request list.
+Once a chart has been created for a View, it can be enabled for display in My Dashboards.
 It is possible to define one or multiple charts against each View you have defined.

 Please see the following links on how to define and manage Views and Charts.